What is the Fed's new policy framework, and why does it matter?

 The Fed has been concerned that its recession-fighting tools won't work well in a world where inflation and interest rates are pinned lower than they historically have been, giving the Fed less scope to fight downturns with its traditional tool of cutting interest rates.

-The centerpiece of the Fed's previous framework, adopted in 2012, was an official 2per cent inflation goal - low, but enough above zero to provide a buffer against growth-sapping deflation in a downturn.
+The centrepiece of the Fed's previous framework, adopted in 2012, was an official 2 per cent inflation goal - low, but enough above zero to provide a buffer against growth-sapping deflation in a downturn.

 But in the years that followed, the economy did something Fed policymakers didn't expect: despite years of near-zero interest rates and trillions of dollars of bond-buying, inflation stayed stubbornly below target.